 I enjoyed the BBC Radio 4 programme In Our Time this week – a discussion of Tess of the d’Urbervilles.
 A point made was that Hardy is said to have claimed that Tess’s appearance was based on Lady Agatha Thornycroft (nee Cox) – wife of the famous Victorian sculptor, Sir Hamo Thornycroft.
 However, there is a rival claimant.
 Augusta Bugler, a local milkmaid.
 Supposedly Hardy met her in 1890 – and cast her daughter, Gertrude, in local plays for his theatrical group, The Hardy Players.
-Gertrude appeared in The Woodlanders, 1913 and Return Of The Native, 1921, not least, it is claimed, because of her physical similarity to her mother.
+Gertrude appeared in Hardy’s theatrical version of The Woodlanders, 1913 and Return Of The Native, 1921 – and it is said that the great man did so because of her (Gertrude’s) physical similarity to her mother.
 Will the real Tess please stand up.
 I don’t think it matters – I suppose that fictional characters will usually be a blend of people that a writer has met, plus an element of pure invention.

 [Her eyes are] neither black nor blue nor gray nor violet; rather all those shades together, and a hundred others, which could be seen if one looked into their irises—shade behind shade—tint beyond tint—round depths that had no bottom